-After exploring Sacred Cove, head back the single track on the hillside, which will lead you to Inspiration Point, which features picturesque views of the Portuguese Bend and Sacred Cove.
+After exploring Sacred Cove, head back to the single track on the hillside, which will lead you to Inspiration Point.
+It features picturesque views of the Portuguese Bend and Sacred Cove.

 Abalone Cove Beach

-One of the highlights of Abalone Cove is Abalone Cove Beach, which attracts countless visitors each year due to its spectacular tide pools.
+Abalone Cove Beach attracts countless visitors each year due to its spectacular tide pools.

 Here are some activities to enjoy at Abalone Cove Beach:

 - See the tide pools – Abalone Cove Beach is known as one of the top tide pool spots in the Los Angeles area.
 To get the most out of your trip, try to time your visit during the low tide.
 Keep your eyes open for a shallow sea cave, which is populated by all sorts of aquatic species including octopi, starfish, sea slugs, sea anemones, and more.